dotnet/fsharp/docs/reusing-typecheck-results.md

 **Stage 2 - skip retypecheck for some files**

-In `main1`, we do unpickling (= deserializing) and pickling (= serializing) of the code.
-This currently happens on the module/namespace basis.
+We will fully implement pickling and unpickling of all typechecked files (`CheckedImplFile` per file as well as all other outputs of `main1` which cannot be cheaply re-created like topAttrs and CcuThunk).

+Parts of the pickling/unpickling can reuse the primitives already existing in TypedTreePickle and built upon them.
+This is likely the biggest amount of work expected.

 So here we can do the following:
 - extend the pickler logic so that it can work on the file basis